synel/syndll2/README.md

 Syndll2 is a reliable, high-performance, thread-aware implementation of the Synel Communications Protocol.
 It is used primarily for communicating with Synel time and attendance terminals, such as the SY700 series.

+### Compatibility

-This library supports .Net 4.0 and higher.
+- This library supports .Net 4.0 and higher.
 However, if you are using .Net 4.5, you can optionally take advantage of asynchronous methods, using async/await patterns.

+- It has also been tested under Mono on Linux without issue.

+- It does not currently support being called via COM Interop.
+If you are using C++, VB6, FoxPro, or another COM-based platform, then you will not be able to use this library.
+You might, however, be able to interact with the [SynUtil](https://github.com/synel/SynUtil) command-line wrapper via system shell calls.

 #### A note on thread safety
  - The library is "thread-aware" in that it can be used in a multithreaded application.